 The Top 50 Destinations in Europe to Visit (21-30)

-LAST UPDATED – 2/27/24 – Europe’s Best Destinations (21-30)
+LAST UPDATED – 4/6/26 – Europe’s Best Destinations (21-30)

-When I was a kid, I used to look thru the National Geographic magazines and picture what it would be like to visit some of the faraway places that I saw on those pages.
+When I was a kid, I used to look through the National Geographic magazines and picture what it would be like to visit some of the faraway places that I saw on those pages.
 Many of those places that I dreamed of exploring were beautiful cities and small towns throughout the continent of Europe.

 Among the things that Europe is not in short supply of are beautiful cities with a rich history and enchanting small towns that look like they come right out of storybooks.
-Throw a dart at a map of Europe and chances are that you will hit one.
-Better yet, make sure you follow this series of articles as I am going to countdown the 50 Top European Destinations to Visit.
+Throw a dart at a map of Europe, and chances are that you will hit one.
+Better yet, make sure you follow this series of articles, as I am going to count down the 50 Top European Destinations to Visit.

 Top European Destinations - Santorini